aio-libs/aiohttp-session/docs/reference.rst

    Create unencrypted cookie storage.

-   The class is inherited from :class:`aiohttp_session.AbstractStorage`.
+   The class is inherited from :class:`AbstractStorage`.

-   Parameters are the same as for :class:`aiohttp_session.AbstractStorage` constructor.
+   Parameters are the same as for :class:`AbstractStorage` constructor.

 .. module:: aiohttp_session.cookie_storage